EMI-Group/tensorrvea/README.md

 </p>

 Tensorized Reference Vector Guided Evolutionary Algorithm (TensorRVEA) aims to enhance the scalability and efficiency of evolutionary multi-objective optimization by incorporating GPU acceleration.
 By adapting key data structures and operators into tensor forms, TensorRVEA seeks to utilize GPU-based parallel computing to offer a more efficient approach to complex optimization challenges.
-The implementation of TensorRVEA is compatible with the [EvoX](https://github.com/EMI-Group/evox/) framewrok in JAX.
+The implementation of TensorRVEA is compatible with the [EvoX](https://github.com/EMI-Group/evox/) framework in JAX.

 ## Demonstrations